mokeWe/openmeters/README.md

 ### configuration

 Configurations are saved to `~/.config/openmeters/settings.json`.
 If you want to use settings/values not listed in the GUI, you can edit this file directly, however absurd values often lead to crashes.
-Invalid values will be replaced with defaults on load.
+Invalid values will be replaced with defaults on load, or when saved.
-If you encounter a bug that causes OpenMeters to misbehave, you can delete `settings.json` to reset everything.
+If you encounter a bug that causes OpenMeters to misbehave, you can delete `settings.json` to reset everything, or change the problematic setting manually.

 ## credits